minetest-mods/towercrane/README.md

 * Right-click the crane base block and set the crane dimensions in height and width (between 8 and 24 by default).
   The crane will be build according to this settings.
+  If there is not enough free space for the crane mast/arm or the potential construction area of the crane intersects a protected area from another player, the crane will not be build.

 * Right-click the crane switch block to place the hook in front of the crane mast